-We will now show that $\chi = o(v)$ on the so-called Fibonacci words, which also implies $\chi=o(r)$ in that string family because $v=O(r)$ \cite{NOP21}.
+We will now show that $\chi = o(v)$ on the so-called Fibonacci words, which also implies $\chi=o(r)$ in that string family because $v=O(r)$~\cite{NOP21}.
 Combined with Lemma~\ref{lem:chi_bounded_by_r}, this implies that $\chi$ is a strictly smaller measure than $r$.
-Instead, $\chi$ is incomparable with $v$, as we show later.
-In our way, we obtain some relevant byproducts about the structure of suffixient sets on Fibonacci, and more generally, episturmian words.
+In contrast, $\chi$ is incomparable with $v$, as we show later.
+On our way, we obtain some relevant byproducts about the structure of suffixient sets on Fibonacci, and more generally, episturmian words.

 \begin{definition}[\cite{epistand_episturm,episturmian_survey}]An infinite string $\infw$ is \emph{episturmian} if it has at most one right-maximal substring of each length and its set of substrings is closed under reversal, that is, $\fact_\infw = \fact_\infw^R$.
-It is \emph{standard episturmian} (or \emph{epistandard}) if, in addition, all the right-maximal substrings of $\infw$ are of the form $\infw[1\dd i]^R$ with $i \ge 0$, i.e., they are the reverse of some prefix of $\infw$. \end{definition}
+It is \emph{standard episturmian} (or \emph{epistandard}) if, in addition, all the right-maximal substrings of $\infw$ are of the form $\infw[1\dd i]^R$ with $i \ge 0$, that is, they are the reverse of some prefix of $\infw$. \end{definition}